disclaimer

 • Date of birth

-• Physical descriptors like the height, color of eyes and hair and skin, gender, etc
+• Physical descriptors like the height, color of eyes, hair, and skin, gender, etc

 • An outline of the charges and the sentence served to the inmate